liu-mayo/personal-projects/lending_club_desc_mining/README.md

 # Mining Lending Club Loan Descriptions with Naive Bayes

 In this project I used naive Bayes classifiers to extract information from the text descriptions of Lending Club loan applications.
+I also included a cute wordcloud visualization of the text, courtesy of the R `wordcloud` package.

 This data is a favorite of mine, as it is a messy real-world set with a lot of interesting challenges.
 In particular, I find it very difficult to perform predictive analytics that produces better results than the analytics Lending Club has already provided in the form of their loan grading.